andrewtchin/aws/sts/README.md

 ```

 The application attempts to describe-instances, but this will fail.
-The application then acquires STS credentials for the IAM role with the
+The application then acquires STS credentials for the read only IAM role
-following policy:
+(arn:aws:iam::<account-id>:role/read-only)
 ```
 {
   "Version": "2012-10-17",